Skip to main content

 What does it mean once I am on periodic review with Medical?

 Being on Medical Review does not mean your driving privileges will be permanently restricted or suspended.
 For the standard driver on Periodic Review, you will receive additional letters from the Medical Review team with reminders to submit updated medical information to DMV.
 This will require some coordination on your end, since an "updated" report will require you to re-visit your doctor.
-Please see the timeline below for the recommended steps based on the receipt of different DMV Notices:

 Periodic Review with Medical Review Services (MRS)